-In the beginning of this year, at Basel 2010 trade show, the Japanese brand has introduced one of the most brilliant members of the Ananta series: the Seiko Ananta Spring Drive Moon Phase watch.
-Although coming with virtually no decoration that we usually expect from a European watch, the new timepiece from Seiko looks as refined as a ceremonial Tachi sword.
+During the Baselworld 2010 trade show, Seiko introduced one of the most brilliant members of the Ananta series: the Ananta Spring Drive Moon Phase (ref.
+SNR023).
+Although coming with virtually no decoration that we usually expect from a European brand, the new timepiece looks as refined as a ceremonial Tachi sword.

-However, most of these watches are JDM, i.e. produced exclusively for the Japanese market.
+However, most of these models are JDM, i.e. produced exclusively for the Japanese domestic market.

-Powered by Seiko’s proprietary Spring Drive hybrid movement, the watches are as accurate as normal quartz-equipped timepieces.
+Powered by Seiko’s proprietary Spring Drive hybrid movement, they are as accurate as normal quartz-equipped timepieces.
 The Spring Drive movements combine an automatic winding system with a Tri-synchro Regulator module, that governs the unwinding of the mainspring and lets the hands “glide,” not “tick” around the dial

-What is the most amazing about this watch is that all of its shiny surfaces are polished by hand.
+What is most amazing about this model is that all of its shiny surfaces are polished by hand.

 The Japanese brand uses a special “blade polishing” technique to provide the Ananta with its unique look.
-Although it is not clearly visible on these photoshopped pictures, in real life the watch indeed looks like it incorporates parts of the Japanese katana swords into its 46 mm stainless steel body.
+Although it is not visible in these photoshopped pictures, in real life the Moon indeed looks like it incorporates parts of the Japanese katana swords into its 46 mm stainless steel body.

 The Ananta’s body, as some of you may already know, is made of two parts.
-Like the sword is basically made of a blade and a hilt, the Ananta watches are made of an inner body that actually holds the movement and an outer body that protects it from shocks and also has integral lugs to connect it to the exquisitely polished stainless steel bracelet.
+Like the sword is made of a blade and a hilt, the Anantas comprise an inner body that holds the movement and an outer body that protects it from shocks and also has integral lugs to connect it to the exquisitely polished stainless steel bracelet.

-While some other versions of the watch feature too much polished steel on their dials to stay perfectly legible, the Ananta Spring Drive Moon Phase seems to be an exception from this rule.
-Its silk black dial provides more than adequate level of contrast to all the four hands (including the smaller power reserve indicator), as well as to the gorgeous moonphase indicator that features a rather intimidating black moon on its rotating dial.
+While some other versions feature too much of polished steel on their dials to stay perfectly legible, the Ananta Spring Drive Moon Phase is an exception to this rule.
+Its silk black dial provides a more than adequate level of contrast to all four hands (including the smaller power reserve indicator), as well as to the gorgeous moon phase indicator that features a rather intimidating black moon on its rotating dial.

-The power reserve indicator looks a little illogic here.
-I mean, one justly expects the hand going from higher to lower position as the watch’s mainspring slowly unwinds.
-However, counter intuitively, the Caliber 5R67 uses an indicator where the hand moves in a clockwise direction: from lower to higher position.
+The power reserve indicator looks a little illogical here.
+I mean, one justly expects the hand to go from a higher to a lower position as the mainspring slowly unwinds.
+However, counter-intuitively, the Caliber 5R67 uses an indicator where the hand moves in a clockwise direction: from lower to higher position.

-Seiko Ananta Spring Drive Moon Phase watch specification:
+Seiko Ananta Spring Drive Moon Phase (ref.
+SNR023) specification:

 Price range: $4000